Partitioning a Polygon Into Small Pieces: Introduction

 \subsection{Other related work}

-Fekete, Kamphans, Kr{\"{o}}ller, Mitchell and Schmidt~\cite{fekete2011exploring} (see also the video~\cite{DBLP:conf/compgeom/BeckerFKLMS13}) gave an algorithm for placing robots in a polygon $P$ such that their communication graph is a triangulation of $P$.
-The robots have restricted communication range which means that each edge of the triangulation can have length at most $1$.
-In other words, we are seeking a triangulation of $P$ with Steiner points allowed so that each edge has length at most $1$.
-The objective is to minimize the number of robots, i.e., vertices in the triangulation.
-The robots are placed in three phases.
-In each of these phases, it is shown that at most $\opt$ robots are placed, so it follows that the algorithm gives a $3$-approximation to the minimal number of robots.
-The first phase is analogous to our phase \ref{item:step1} of covering the boundary of $P$, and the other two phases correspond to some degree to our phase \ref{item:step2}.
+Motivated by indoor localization using tripwire lasers, Arkin, Das, Gao, Goswami, Mitchell, Polishchuk and T{\'{o}}th~\cite{DBLP:conf/esa/ArkinD0GMPT20} recently studied problems of the type where we want to cut a polygon into small pieces using a minimum number of chords of $P$ (each chord corresponds to a laser that can detect if something is blocking the beam).
+Fekete, Kamphans, Kr{\"{o}}ller, Mitchell and Schmidt~\cite{fekete2011exploring} (see also the video~\cite{DBLP:conf/compgeom/BeckerFKLMS13}) studied the problem of finding a Steiner triangulation of a simple polygon where each edge has length at most $1$.
+Motivated by the construction of communication graphs for robots, they wanted to minimize the number of vertices and gave a $3$-approximation algorithm.

-Motivated by indoor localization using tripwire lasers, Arkin, Das, Gao, Goswami, Mitchell, Polishchuk and T{\'{o}}th~\cite{DBLP:conf/esa/ArkinD0GMPT20} recently studied problems of the type where we want to cut a polygon into small pieces using a minimum number of chords of $P$ (each chord corresponds to a laser which can detect if something is blocking the beam).
-As measures for the size of a piece $Q$, they used area, straight diameter and in-circle radius, i.e., the radius of the largest circle contained in $Q$.
-They gave, among other results, an $O(1)$-approximation algorithm for finding the minimum number of chords used to partition $P$ into pieces of bounded straight diameter.
+Worman~\cite{worman2003decomposing} showed that it is NP-hard to find an optimal aligned square partition of a polygon \emph{with holes} when Steiner points are not allowed by a reduction from Planar 3,4-SAT.
+Buchin and Selbach~\cite{buchin2021decomposing} recently showed that the same holds for disk partitions by a similar reduction.

 The algorithmic problems of partitioning polygons into pieces of bounded size have older roots in pure mathematics.
 For instance, in the \emph{Borsuk problem}, we consider a convex body $P$ in $\mathbb R^d$ of diameter $1$ and want to partition $P$ into a minimum number of pieces, each of which has diameter less than $1$.
 This problem has a rich history; see~\cite{borsuk1933drei,DBLP:journals/combinatorics/JenrichB14,kahn1993counterexample} for a few references.
 In \emph{Conway's fried potato problem}~\cite{bezdek1995solution, bezdek1996conway,canete2022conway,croft2012unsolved}, we seek to minimize the maximum in-radius of each piece after a given number of successive cuts by hyperplanes for a given convex polyhedron in $\mathbb R^d$.